 Council introduced a weekly Food and Organics Collection Service to stand alone residential properties in Narromine, Trangie and Tomingley from 1 July 2018.
-It is proposed to increase this charge by 5.43% for the 2024/2025 rating year.
+Council will increase this charge by 5.43% for the 2024/2025 rating year.

 Council will grant a \$50.00 concession (\$12.50 per quarter) to eligible pensioners towards the cost of this service.
 The full cost of this concession will be subsidised by Council.